dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 const z := D() - D()
 ```

-The `-` operand in Dafny is used for traditional numeric subtraction, and for set difference,
+The `-` operand in Dafny is used for traditional numeric subtraction, for set difference,
 and key removal from maps.
 But not for all types.
 There is no `-` for datatypes or references, for example.